MoonRun3s/MoonRun3s/README.md

 # WHO --------------------------------------
-general comp-sci and IT operator.
+general frontend dev and IT specialist.

 # WHERE ------------------------------------
 INSIDE THE WALLS.